AndersParkHansen/Readme-Robot/README.md

 ## TODO

-- Read changed files in a commit from GitHub instead of reading directly from the local filesystem.
 - Change the script to read the content of files affected by a commit instead of a hardcoded `index.js` file.